mdn/yari/copy/observatory/faq.md

 }
 ```

-We have removed a number of fields that were not too useful for CI integration,
+We have removed several fields that were of limited use for CI integration,
 like the complete listing of headers.
 The important metrics like `score` and the
 `grade` are still there and we encourage you to migrate to the new API as soon
 as possible.
 The old one will be shut down Oct 31, 2024.